SuperProCoolName/website/README.md

 ## Web-page

-Use the button on the right or [this](https://superprocoolname.github.io/website/) link to check out webpage.
+Use the `About` link, check `Environments` button on the right or directly use [this](https://superprocoolname.github.io/website/) link to check out webpage.